Matthew Stafford: 2014 season

 On January 14, 2014, the Lions announced Jim Caldwell as their new head coach.
 The Lions rebounded from a disappointing 2013 campaign by finishing with an 11–5 record, thus earning the NFC's 6th seed, their first playoff appearance since 2011.

-He started the 2014 season off strong with 346 passing yards and two passing touchdowns in a 35–14 victory over the New York Giants.
-In Week 13, against the Chicago Bears, he passed for a season-high 390 passing yards and two passing touchdowns in the 34–17 victory.
+Stafford began the 2014 season strong, throwing for 346 yards and two touchdowns while also rushing for a touchdown in the season-opening 35–14 victory over the New York Giants..
+During Week 13 against the Bears on Thanksgiving, he threw for a season-high 390 passing yards and two touchdowns in the 34–17 victory.
 During the season, Stafford became the fastest quarterback in NFL history to reach 20,000 passing yards.
 He accomplished the feat in his 71st game, breaking Dan Marino's mark of 74.
 He led the NFL with five game-winning drives.
-Stafford finished the 2014 season with 4,257 passing yards, 22 passing touchdowns, and 12 interceptions, to go along with a QB rating of 85.7.
+Stafford finished the 2014 season with 4,257 passing yards, 22 touchdowns, and 12 interceptions to go along with 43 carries for 93 yards and two touchdowns.